relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Summary and conclusions

 \section{Summary and conclusions}

 In this work we describe and test a free-form method which makes use of gravitational lensing in order to produce an estimation of the mass profile of galaxy clusters, as well as its properties as a gravitational lens.
 In addition, we note that this approach does not consider that mass traces light; commonly assumed in parametric methods.
-This approach is an extension of the method presented in \cite{bradac2005reco, bradac2009cosmictelescope}, which at the same time is and extension of the work discussed in \cite{bartelmann1996freeform}.
+This approach is an extension of the method presented in \cite{bradac2005reco, bradac2009cosmictelescope}, which at the same time is an extension of the work discussed in \cite{bartelmann1996freeform}.

-Here, we use an irregular and adaptive grid that is intended to produce a higher resolution around those mass peaks responsible of most of the strong lensing (main deflectors) effect, as well as around the multiple images.
+Here, we use an irregular and adaptive grid that is intended to produce a higher resolution around those mass peaks (main deflectors) responsible for most of the strong lensing effect, as well as around the multiple images.
 Additionally, we have opted for an alternative finite difference approach (generalized finite difference).
 Moreover, we include two different ways of computing the penalty function $\chi_{s}^2$, which we have named Type 1 and Type 2.